warhammer21/collective-rss-app/README.md

    ```bash
    docker run -p 8881:8881 provenance-server
    ```

-Hope you enjoy the exercise!

-Thanks,

-The IC Team

-© 2022 by Initial Capacity, Inc. All rights reserved.

-## key learnings :
-While completing this exercise, I focused on the underlying Systems Design that makes "Conductor-esque" architectures scale.

-Hybrid Topology: Implemented a Mediator Topology using a dual-thread-pool strategy.

-The "Scout & Factory" Pattern: * Polling Pool: Managed "Managers" that monitor state without blocking.

-Execution Pool: A shared resource pool that handles heavy I/O (RSS scraping) while maintaining back-pressure.

 Orchestration vs. Choreography: Explored the trade-offs of centralized control (Mediator) versus distributed events (Broker), focusing on State Management and Idempotency.